 -

-Let cool before cut into squares.
+Allow to cool before cutting into squares.

 -

-Enjoy warm or cold.
+Enjoy it warm or cold.

 Note